RIKEN-SysSoft/PiP-pip/README.md

 # Description

-`pip-pip.sh` is the program to build and install [PiP](../../PiP), [PiP-glibc](../../../PiP-glibc) and [PiP-gdb](../../../PiP-gdb).
+`pip-pip` is the program to build and install [PiP](../../PiP), [PiP-glibc](../../../PiP-glibc) and [PiP-gdb](../../../PiP-gdb).